TrueNASTrueNAS Nightly Development Documentation

 To confine FTP sessions to the home directory of a local user, select chroot.

-Do not allow anonymous or root access unless it is necessary.
+Do not allow anonymous access unless it is necessary.
 Enable TLS when possible (especially when exposing FTP to a WAN).
 TLS effectively makes this FTPS for better security.

 Click Save, then start the FTP service.